pkosurilab/BellaVista/README.md

 # Visualizing full MERFISH datasets

-We will share the commands to visualize the Sham and TAC datasets, including the private url-links.
+We will share the commands to visualize the Sham and TAC datasets from the mouse heart, including the private url-links.
 To visualize a dataset hosted on the web, use the following single-line command:

 ```
 uvx -p 3.12 bellavista --dataset-url "url-link-to-dataset"
 ```

 > [!NOTE]
+> We recommend having at least 10GB of disk space available to download and visualize the full Sham and TAC datasets.
+The files will be downloaded and extracted in the folder you're currently in (working directory of your terminal).
+>
+> Each dataset contains WGA & DAPI images, tens-of-thousands of cells, and hundreds-of-millions of transcripts.
+For visualization, these data will be converted to visualization files that will also require approximately the same amount of space as the raw datasets.
+So please keep this in mind when downloading the data!
+>
 > It will take a few minutes to download and create the required data files.
 The terminal will print updates & display progress bars for time consuming steps.